A Message to Your Heart: At Eurovision

 In Rome, the song was performed twentieth on the night, after 's Sergio Dalma with "Bailar pegados", and before ' Elena Patroklou with "SOS".
 At the end of judging that evening, "A Message to Your Heart" took the tenth-place slot with 47 points.
 It was the worst showing for the United Kingdom since 1987, and resulted in the 1992 Song for Europe being retooled as far as telephone voting was concerned.

 Charts

-After Eurovision, the song placed at No. 30 on the UK Singles Chart, and was in the chart for 3 weeks which was considered a big surprise by many.
+After Eurovision, the song placed at No. 30 on the UK Singles Chart, and was in the chart for 3 weeks.